spatialos/UnrealGDK/SpatialGDK/Documentation/content/how-to-use-snapshots.md

 The critical entities are:

 * `SpatialSpawner` - an entity with the `PlayerSpawner` component which contains the `spawn_player` command.
-[Client-worker instances]({{urlRoot}}/content/glossary#workers) connecting to a [deployment]({{urlRoot}}/content/glossary#deployment) use this entity to spawn their player.
+[Client-worker instances]({{urlRoot}}/content/glossary#worker) connecting to a [deployment]({{urlRoot}}/content/glossary#deployment) use this entity to spawn their player.
 * `GlobalStateManager` - an entity with the `GlobalStateManager` component which has a map of [singleton]({{urlRoot}}/content/singleton-actors.md) classes to entity IDs (see [Global State manager]({{urlRoot}}/content/glossary#global-state-manager) glossary entry).
 The GDK uses this entity to orchestrate the replication of [Singleton Actors]({{urlRoot}}/content/singleton-actors.md).

 ## Placeholder entities
 Placeholder entities are listed in snapshots by default.
 You can opt to exclude them when generating a snapshot via the [SpatialOS GDK toolbar]({{urlRoot}}/content/toolbars.md).

 These entities exist only to set up server-worker boundaries in a way that is easy to test with multiple server-workers.
-These entities do not spawn as Actors when [checked out]({{urlRoot}}/content/glossary#check-out) by a worker and serve no purpose within the GDK.
+These entities do not spawn as Actors and serve no purpose within the GDK.
 In most cases you can safely ignore them.